樟宜机场 |சாங்கி விமானநிலையம்

 |L2||Departure Halls||Exits to Terminal 2 and 3 Departure Halls

-Skytrain connections to Terminal 1
+Skytrain connection to Terminal 1 at Terminal 3

 |L1||Arrival Halls||Exits to Terminal 2 and 3 Arrival Halls|